 Practical Living Tools

 The Independent Living Program (ILP) is a mandatory training program for every resident at Eva’s Place, Eva’s Satellite, and Eva’s Phoenix.
-The program’s objective is to build the life skills of youth experiencing homelessness, to prepare them to lead productive, healthy lives and to support them in their transition to living on their own.
+The program’s objective is to build the life skills of youth experiencing homelessness, to prepare them to lead fulfilling, healthy lives and to support them in their transition to living on their own.
 “The program covers many skills like cleaning, cooking, financial literacy, anti-oppression, conflict resolution, self-esteem and emotional control.
 These skills will help ensure that youth can do more than maintain stable housing when they leave our shelters,” says Kola.
 “The key is to let them acquire the tools and competences to exit homelessness and to lead vibrant lives.”

 COVID-19 Switches Things Up